frontendbabel/frontendbabel.github.com/src/documents/articles/svg-fallback-and-modify/index.html.md

 meta:
   desc: >
     The task: paint over 30 colorless SVG icons and generate their PNG+CSS fallbacks for the older browsers.
-This could take ages manually and is significantly fast with "svg_fallback" grunt plugin by @yoksel_en.
+This could take ages manually and is significantly fast with 'svg_fallback' grunt plugin by @yoksel_en.

 ---